Xwartu/xwartu.github.io/index.md

 [Link to "Prototype: 451" Project](./Prototype451.html "Prototype: 451").

 ### Summary:
 This is a small title made from my current team around the concept of Fahrenheit 451 but you are a detective who hunts down the book owners.
-I was the primary programmer and asset implementer, and made the game in about a week's time.
+I was the primary programmer and asset implementer, and made the game in about a week's time in a more long term style game jam.

 ### King's Landing
 ![King's Land Project](/assets/images/King_landing.png)
 [Link to "King's Landing" Project](./Kinglanding.html "King's Landing Project").

 ### Summary:
 This is my solo 2D platformer game from a class early in my Game Design major program, which resulted is a very brief and simplistic 2D side scroller made in Godot.
-I'm particular proud of the main screen, which I made myself without any reference.

 ### Recycligear (Placeholder Name)
 [Link to "Recycligear" Project](./Recycligear.html "Recycligeart").